Aggression is one of the most misunderstood behaviors in dogs because it is not an issue in the first place.

 Her human started following all the steps and changed her own behavior first to help her dog become more calm, confident, and loving.

-I love such responsible parents who are ready to accept their mistakes and ready to do whatever possible to give a happy life to their dogs.
+I love responsible parents who are ready to accept their mistakes and ready to do whatever possible to give a happy life to their dogs.